 It is a village of sights and sounds…

 In the morning, we are softly awakened by roosters announcing the day, families chopping wood and preparing breakfasts, and tuk-tuks chugging off to the farms.

 Our day usually starts with breakfast together either poolside or at the dining room table.

-Then you’ll probably sun and swim, walk the village, and visit the temple.
+Then you’ll probably sun and swim, then walk the village.

-Your Thai lunch is usually prepared and served by Khun Tan at his restaurant, Somtam Inter on the main road outside the village, directly opposite the temple.
+Your Thai lunch is usually prepared and served by Khun Tan at his Somtum Inter – Garden Cottage & Restaurant on the main road outside the village, directly opposite the temple.

 Long-tail boating on the nearby lake; bargaining at the village market; and luxuriating with a traditional Thai or oil massage in the privacy of our pool deck by a licensed masseuse.

 The setting sun tints the house with evenglow.

 Each evening from 6 to 7, the temple comes alive with traditional music and the melodious chant of the monks.